SevereOpp1/stock-screener/README.md

 ##Files
 - `data_extraction.ipynb`: A Jupyter notebook to extract stock data using `yfinance`.
-- `data_file.csv`: The extracted stock data saved in CSV format.
+- `prices.csv`: The extracted stock data saved in CSV format.